An essential service

 University of Toronto Comparative Education Service

-CES began in 1967 and remains the only university-based credential assessment organization in Canada.
+CES (Comparative Education Service) began in 1967 and remains the only university-affiliated, credential assessment organization in Canada.
 Its application process is both easy to navigate and understand.
 Those interested can choose from six services similar to those already described.

 Depending on home country and service provider, credentials may need to be translated before being evaluated.
 For information on what translators do, how they are specialized, and where to hire one in Ontario, please read Settlement.org’s post on the subject.